-After your home, your next big ticket item on the shopping list may be a car.
+After your home, your next big-ticket item on the shopping list can be a car.
 There are many costs associated with the joy of driving your car.
 If you are buying a car on loan then you may also factor in a monthly or annual cost towards your loan installments.
 In case you had no clue as to how to calculate the cost to own and drive a car in Canada, there are mainly 2 costs related to car ownership; fixed and operating costs.

 Types Of Costs For Car Ownership in Canada